Liya (musician)

 Abdulsalam Suliyat Modasola well known as Liya, is a Nigerian singer, and songwriter.
 She came into the music scene with the release of her first single under Davido Music Worldwide, titled "Melo", shortly after signing a record deal with the label in 2020.
 The accompanying music video for "Melo", was released on 8 December 2020, starring Davido, and directed by Dammy Twitch for DMW.
+She was formerly signed to Davido Music Worldwide from 2020 to early 2023.
+She began releasing songs independently in 2023.

 Early life

 Abdulsalam Suliyat Modasola was born in Lagos around Ketu in 1999 and raised between Ketu and Alapere, then relocated with her parents to Ikorodu in 2011, where she attended Arabic school for her secondary education.
-Before gaining admission into the University of Ilorin in 2014, to study Yoruba Language, and bagged a Bachelor of Arts degree in Linguistics.
+This was before gaining admission into the University of Ilorin in 2014, to study Yoruba Language, and bagging a Bachelor of Arts degree in Linguistics.
 Speaking with Wale Oloworekende, she said "I go to church with my parents sometimes because they had a lot of Christian friends.
 There was a Cherubim and Seraphim church behind my house, so I grew up around a lot of music.
 There were music classes at the Arabic school too.
 Subconsciously, I picked a lot of melodies from there."

 Career

-In 2020, she was introduced to the public through Davido's tweet, 5 hours after their meeting in the club through Peruzzi.
+In 2020, she was introduced to the public through Davido's tweet, 5 hours after their meeting in a club through Peruzzi.
 On 14 September 2021, in an interview with OkayAfrica, Liya said "I played Davido a couple of my songs, including "Melo" and he was hooked, then he asked me and my manager to travel with him the next day to Abuja.
 During our trip, he started saying "first lady way", then took it to twitter."
 On 2 October 2020, Davido officially signed Liya, as the first female artist under his imprint Davido Music Worldwide.
-On 27 December 2020, Liya was cited as one of the 10 Nigerian Artistes To Watch by The Guardian Life magazine in 2021, curated by Chisom Njoku, and Asa Asika for The Guardian.
+On 27 December 2020, Liya was cited as one of the 10 Nigerian Artistes To Watch by Guardian Life Magazine in 2021, curated by Chisom Njoku, and Asa Asika for Guardian Life Magazine.

 On 28 July 2021, she announced her first extended play Alari, to be released officially on 20 August 2021, through DMW.
 On 21 August 2021, music critic Motolani Alake said "her debut track titled "Melo," the mercurial singer flipped a sample of Angélique Kidjo's "Agolo" into a pop ditty pulsatin with regal grace.” during his first impression on the extended play, and called the project an "impressive debut EP".
-On 24 May 2022, she was nominated for The Headies in the Best Vocal Performance category for female, for the song "Alari".
-On 25 August 2021, she released the music video for "Adua", directed by Dammy Twitch, and went on to released "Adua (Remix)" with a guest appearance from Simi in 2022.
+On 24 May 2022, she was nominated for The Headies in the Best Vocal Performance category for females, for the song "Alari".
+On 25 August 2021, she released the music video for "Adua", directed by Dammy Twitch, and went on to release "Adua (Remix)" with a guest appearance from Simi in 2022.